ionous/tell/README.md

 There are two types, one for each string type:

 1. **raw**, triple backticks: newlines are structure; backslashes are backslashes.
-2. **interpreted**, triple quotes: newlines are presentation; backslashes are special; double newlines provide structure; single quotes don't need to be escaped ( but can be. )
+2. **interpreted**, triple quotes: newlines act as word separators; backslashes are special; double newlines provide structure; single quotes don't need to be escaped ( but can be. )

 Whitespace in both string types is influenced by the position of the closing heredoc marker.
 Therefore, any text to the left of the closing marker is an error.
 Both string types can define an custom tag to end the heredoc ( even if, unfortunately, that breaks `yaml` syntax highlighting. )

 ```yaml
   - """